Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Experiments and Results

-The first experiment aimed to study the behavior of the hyperparameter $\lambda$ for each model and auxiliary dataset. $\lambda$ was varied from $0.1$ to $1.0$ in increments of $0.1$.
-Fig. \ref{fig:lambda_variation} presents the accuracy plots of the models on the validation set as a function of $\lambda$ variation.
-The red dashed line represents the result of the base model, where no regularization is applied, while the blue and green points refer to the Simultaneous Learning technique using ImageNet and Pl@ntNet-300K as auxiliary datasets, respectively.
+The first experiment aimed to study the behavior of the hyperparameter $\lambda$ for each model and auxiliary dataset.
+It varied from $0.1$ to $1.0$ in increments of $0.1$.
+Figure \ref{fig:lambda_variation} presents the accuracy plots of the models on the validation set as a function of $\lambda$ variation.
+The red dashed line represents the result of the base model, where no regularization is applied, while the blue and green points refer to the Simultaneous Learning technique using ImageNet and PlantNet-300K as auxiliary datasets, respectively.
 All combinations of the model, auxiliary dataset, and $\lambda$ promoted some increase in accuracy.
 It is important to note that there was a significant performance gain for InceptionV3, which approached the performance of ResNet50, which does not occur in the base model.
 An improvement trend was also observed as $\lambda$ increases.
-The best $\lambda$ values found were $0.7$ for ResNet50 with ImageNet, $1.0$ for ResNet50 with Pl@ntNet-300K, $0.7$ for InceptionV3 with ImageNet, and $0.9$ for InceptionV3 with Pl@ntNet-300K.
+The best $\lambda$ values found were $0.7$ for ResNet50 with ImageNet, $1.0$ for ResNet50 with PlantNet-300K, $0.7$ for InceptionV3 with ImageNet, and $0.9$ for InceptionV3 with PlantNet-300K.
 It is worth mentioning that when $\lambda$ is equal to $1$, the model ignores the classification of the auxiliary dataset, keeping only the penalty for inter-group errors.
 It seems that models with an auxiliary dataset more related to the target dataset benefit less from this classification.